jalexm8/home-tech/README.md

 > How all my services are configured.

-This repository contains the configurations for most of my services:
+This repository contains the configurations for most of my devices/services:
 - [Plex](https://www.plex.tv/) for video streaming.
+- A MacOS theme for deb and rpm based distros.

 ## Requirements
 - [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)